Updated January 20, 2026. Originally published May 12, 2025.

 How Federal Contracting Buyer Demographics Are Changing

-Retirement rates are increasing and younger professionals, such as those from DOGE, are entering public service.
+Retirement rates are increasing, and younger professionals are entering public service.
 Millennials now form a significant portion of the federal workforce.

 Federal acquisition is a collaborative process involving multiple influencers and decision-makers, typically including: